jazzfan2/helper_scripts/README.md

 # Project’s Title: Helper scripts for EMWM and XFile
-A couple of helper scripts that I made to use in combination with the 'Enhanced Motif Window Manager' (EMWM) including its file manager 'XFile', developed and maintained by Alexander Pampuchin.
+A couple of helper scripts that I made for use in combination with the 'Enhanced Motif Window Manager' (EMWM) including its file manager 'XFile', developed and maintained by Alexander Pampuchin.

 # Description: